 Colleges and Universities- Questions and Answers

-A number of community programs sponsor college credit courses that relate to working in early childhood or afterschool programs, for those not enrolled in a college or university.
+- The Vermont Child Care Industry and Careers Council sponsors CCV college credit courses that relate to working in early childhood or afterschool programs.
 If you have experience working in these fields, this is a good way to connect college course work to your experience.
-You can search for these courses on the statewide course calendar in the Bright Futures Information System.
-Find additional information about navigating the Course Calendar.
+You can search for these courses on the statewide Bright Futures Information System BFIS Course Calendar.

 It is important that you take classes from a college or university with recognized accreditation.
 All of the Vermont institutions listed below have recognized accreditation.
 Click here for information about accreditation of institutions of higher education (colleges and universities).
 Northern Lights Career Development Center will only approve higher education credits, credentials and diplomas from institutions with recognized accreditation.

 Even colleges that are campus-based often offer classes online.
 Many colleges offer classes in the evening and some on weekends.
 Many colleges offer hybrid classes that meet a few times in person, and the rest online.
 There are also colleges that offer low residency – where the classes meet one weekend a month or less.
 Online or intensive courses are not for everyone.
 Talk with the staff of the college or university about your readiness to take these types of courses, before you sign up.

 Talk with the advisor at the college where you are applying to transfer the coursework.
 The Vermont state college system has worked to streamline this process among the state colleges and with many private colleges in Vermont.
 Before you take more courses, check to see that they can “count” toward your degree or credential plan.

 The advisor at the College or University has information to help you.
 There are much more information and resources on the Financial Assistance link in the Resources section of this website.

 Earning college credit for learning gained from experience saves time and money.
 There are four ways to gain this credit.
 There is a different fee for each one.